 Speaking of that, these homes have a plastic covering underneath that is supposed to keep critters out.
 "Park Model" camper-trailers may have something similar.
 We have that covering inspected and patched yearly, but the inspectors might not notice small holes and tears; it's not fun sliding around under there, and they tend not to spend a lot of time.
 I'm thinking of building a little robot camera I can send under there to look for problems, and inspect repair work people supposedly did and found needed repairs they didn't notice in their haste.

 The screening is thin stuff, and the pest people told me they have seen mice chew through it.
 They advised getting some heavier stuff to install behind it.
 I want to do that, but we don't want it to look ugly; these windows are mostly hidden by bushes, but not completely.
 I have to think about how best to do that.

 Keeping brush and wood away from your home keeps mice from living near you.
 The nearer they live, the more likely it is that they will spot an invitation.

 Do It Yourself?

 I said above that we pay a pest control company.
 Some of my neighbors buy the poisons themselves.

 I'd rather leave it to the pros.
-But if you want to do that part yourself, or aren't sure, you might start with Habee's article Mice and Rats: Exterminators or Do It Yourself?
+But if you want to do that part yourself, or aren't sure, you might want to do a good amount of research.
 It's certainly cheaper, although $300 a year with unlimited service calls isn't much.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.